whitehatsec/glicense/README.md

 ### GitHub Authentication

-`golicense` uses the GitHub API to look up licenses.
+`glicense` uses the GitHub API to look up licenses.
 This doesn't require any authentication out of the box but will be severely rate limited.
 It is recommended that you generate a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to increase the rate limit.
 The personal access token doesn't require any special access unless it needs to look at private repositories you have